Tim Scott lost his own presidential bid. But he caught Donald Trump's eye for vice president - ExBulletin

 Noem and Ramaswamy tied for first in CPAC's annual poll, an unscientific survey that nevertheless offers a measure of the trends of the party's activist base.
 (Former Hawaii Rep. Tulsi Gabbard, Stefanik and Scott made up a second tier.)

-Others are sometimes mentioned as potential choices, including Ben Carson, Trump's former housing secretary; North Dakota Gov. Doug Burgum, who endorsed Trump after ending his own nomination bid; former Trump press secretary, Arkansas Gov. Sarah Huckabee Sanders; and Sen. Marsha Blackburn of Tennessee.
+Others are sometimes mentioned as potential choices, including Ben Carson, Trump's former housing secretary; North Dakota Gov. Doug Burgum, who endorsed Trump after ending his own nomination bid; Trump's former press secretary, Arkansas Governor Sarah Huckabee Sanders; and Sen. Marsha Blackburn of Tennessee.

 His aides and allies have said Trump, who demands loyalty from those who work for him, is looking for someone who can serve as an effective cheerleader and surrogate, but also someone who won't overshadow him in this role.
 Although Trump has expressed interest in choosing a woman, his campaign is also trying to attract more minority voters, particularly black and Hispanic men.